 Emburse is a B2B2C SaaS platform for corporate spend optimization.
 The most painful workflow for end users was filling out expense reports — receipt parsing didn't always work, and the inefficiency was costing the business real money.
 The conversation initially landed as a feature decision (which OCR vendor?).
 I pushed back: it was an architecture decision that would define the company's product experience for years.

 Led a structured build-vs-buy evaluation — well before AI became mainstream.
+Reported directly to the CPO and presented recommendations to the President for executive sign-off on the multi-year financial and legal commitments.
 Worked with our internal ML engineering team to first test whether Emburse's own years of receipt data could train models to match or beat specialized vendors.
 Then ran the same accuracy, latency, API completeness, and extensibility tests against Google Document AI.
-When the data made the choice clear, I negotiated the partnership architecture itself with legal and engineering — SLAs, penalty structures, escalation paths, and custom training rights — to keep a multi-year ML dependency operationally honest.
+When the data made the choice clear, I negotiated directly with Google and Emburse legal teams on the partnership architecture — including contract structure, SLAs, escalation paths, data isolation terms, and custom training rights — to keep a multi-year ML dependency operationally honest.

 I led the evaluation across the dimensions that would define a multi-year ML dependency.